-21.0221.2 Boundaries
+21.2 Boundaries

-21.2.1 The boundaries illustrated on Schedule 'A' Land Usethe Schedules to this Plan are to be considered as approximate only.
-Amendments to the policy categories will not be required for minor interpretations of boundary locations shown on Schedule 'A':the Schedules.
+21.2.1 The boundaries illustrated on the Schedules to this Plan are to be considered as approximate only.
+Amendments to the policy categories will not be required for minor interpretations of boundary locations shown on the Schedules.

-21.0321.3 Numerical Interpretation
+21.3 Numerical Interpretation